Home » Vinyl Records » Understanding Vinyl Record Weights & Why They Are Important

 The playback experience is dictated by vinyl weight.
 The more consistent sound and reduced distortion will be derived through a heavier record during playback.
 If you are someone interested in their vinyl records, a heavier option is likely to increase the quality of the listening experience.

-Impress Vinyl: Get the Right Vinyl Weight for Your Collection
+Get the Right Vinyl Weight for Your Collection

 Impress Vinyl is an expert option to find press services for vinyl records in Australia.
 We have the equipment and the expertise to produce the kind of high-quality vinyl that you require, whether you desire the standard 120g or premium 180g records.
 We take great pride in vinyl record pressing that are outstanding, uniquely durable, and audiophile sonics.

 There’s a big difference in your listening experience when you choose the right record weight.
-By knowing vinyl weight you can get better sound quality, better durability, and make better decisions about your collection.
-No matter whether you patronise a local store or commission custom vinyl record pressing services, you need to go for the weight that satisfies your listening preferences.
+By knowing record weight you can get better sound quality, better durability, and make better decisions about your collection.
+No matter whether you patronise a local store or custom vinyl record pressing services, you need to go for the weight that satisfies your listening preferences.

 If you’re looking to build or expand your vinyl record collection in Australia then you’ve come to the right place!
 Contact Impress Vinyl today and enhance your listening experience with the right vinyl weight!